dabreegster/route_snapper/route-snapper/pkg/README.md

 [in your web browser](https://dabreegster.github.io/route_snapper/import.html).

-For larger areas, you need an `.osm.xml` or `.osm.pbf` file, and optionally a GeoJSON file with one polygon representing the boundary of your area.
+For larger areas, you need an `.osm.xml` or `.osm.pbf` file, and optionally a GeoJSON file with one polygon or multipolygon representing the boundary of your area.
 You'll need to [install Rust](https://www.rust-lang.org/tools/install) to run this:

 ```
 cd osm-to-route-snapper